 Are your employees bored, unengaged and unmotivated?
 Are you an HR leader tasked with the important goal of engaging your employees?
 It’s a tricky task to try and engage your employees in meaningful ways that will unlock their discretionary energy and motivation.

 A large majority of organizations that are providing employee engagement incentives to their employees are not getting a return on their investment.
 Part of the reason is that employee engagement has become too focused on generating ‘buzz’ and using superficial ways of engaging employees like stocking the company fridge or having a fuseball table in the break room.
 Now it’s not to say that these types of engagement strategy can’t work, but in addition to these fun perks it is critical that you provide your employees with deeper, meaningful forms of engagement that will enable your employees to grow and do the right thing, at the right time, for the right reasons with their colleagues and customers.
-For more info on how to engage your employees more meaningfully, watch this quick video on The Importance of Employee Engagement in Your Organization.

 Now the key to taking your employee engagement program from meh to hell yah, is by uniquely personalizing the incentive and recognition process to each individual employee and giving them choice.
 Those participating in the recognition program must be motivated by the incentives.